dongmeic/EPA-WD/README.md

 ### Report
 1. Combine digitized and matched records, including WD ID;
 2. Review unmatched or issue IDs;
-3. Get the deliverables including the matched or digitized WD records and the issues.
+3. Get the deliverables including the matched or digitized WD records;
+4. Report the issues for final digitizing work in needed.

+## Notes

+The scripts are organized to run by set.
+A set is collected when DSL sends data at certain time following their master schedule.